 c.
 1882, Heung Shan replaced the original one-story wooden temple built in 1852 and destroyed by fire.
 By 1923, all of the temple artifacts were moved to the Washington Street Chinatown.
-The temple there was located on the second floor at 134 $\frac{1}{2}$ E. Washington Street.
+The temple there was located on the second floor at 134 1⁄2 E. Washington Street.
 Used as a rooming house from 1925 to 1950, the building was frequently referred to as the Hansen Rooms.
 It's likely that the building was refaced, the third story added, and the second story balcony removed some time after 1950.

 c.
 1910, 145 E. Weber Avenue.
 One of the finest examples of Spanish Mission Revival architecture in California.
 The first all steel reinforced concrete construction in the San Joaquin Valley.
 "The Stockton" was restored and officially reopened in 2005.
-The lobby features original fireplace and two story mezzanine.
-Oak railings and wainscoting ARCHITECTURE
+The lobby features original fireplace and two story mezzanine with oak railings and wainscoting.

-24. CENTRAL FIRE ALARM STATION c.
+c.
 1926, 46 W. Fremont Street.
 The Beaux Arts - Classical Revival style building was built to house Stockton's Gamwell Fire Telegraph relay equipment.
 It served as the central location for emergency calls to the Fire Department from call boxes located throughout the city.

 25 S. Commerce St. The 2-story brick structure with elements of Classic Revival architecture.
 Built in 1919, it served the largest Japanese population in the U.S. at that time and operated until 1930, when it became a hotel.
 It's the last standing structure built by Stockton's early Japanese community.

-25. SPERRY UNION MILL WAREHOUSE c.
+25. SPERRY UNION MILL WAREHOUSE

+c.
 1870, known as the Waterfront Warehouse, 445 W. Weber Ave.
 The oldest surviving structure on the Stockton Channel.
 Part of the Eureka Warehouse complex occupied by the Granger Cooperative Union in the 1870s.
 Now occupied by restaurants and offices, it features exposed interior wood beams and a picturesque amphitheater.
 (PICTURE ON PAGE 25)

 27. MARTIN LUTHER KING, JUNIOR STATUE

 (Rafael Arrieta-

 Eskarzaga, 2004), MLK Plaza, El Dorado St., bronze.
 One arm of the statue is raised and pointing east to a dawn of new hope.

-SPERRY UNION MILL WAREHOUSE BUILT ABOUT 1870,

-NOW KNOWN AS THE WATERFRONT WAREHOUSE.